pierrepo/grodecoder/README.md

 # GROdecoder

-GROdecoder is a Python module designed to extract and identify molecules from a .gro file.
+GroDecoder extracts and identifies the molecular components of a structure file (PDB or GRO) issued from a molecular dynamics simulation.

 ## Installation